huydd79/conjur-ocp.local-lab/README.md

 # Building standalone CyberArk Conjur Enterprise and K8s LAB
-This project will help you to quickly build up the standalone, single VM lab environment to test conjur and k8s application integration including:
+This project will help you to quickly build up the standalone, single VM lab environment to test conjur and openshift application integration including:
-- conjur follower in kubernetes
+- Redhat OpenShift running on local VM
+- CyberArk Conjur Enterprise for secrets management
-- k8s jwt authentication
+- Conjur jwt authentication method
-- conjur push to k8s file
+- Conjur push to k8s file
-- conjur push to kubernetes secret
+- Conjur push to kubernetes secret
+- Conjur secretless broker
-- and other
+- Conjur and Java SpringBoot plugin
+- And more

 All setup, installing and configuration steps are all put in sequence of scripts to make the setup process quicker and easier